apr600/mechanical-intelligence/README.md

 For the RGB and Electrosensory examples, download the `electrosense.zip` and `rgb.zip` zip files from the Zenodo DOI: <https://doi.org/10.5281/zenodo.6653162>  and extract the directories into the `data/` directory.

+For the grayscale camera example, first create a directory inside the `data/` directory:

+    cd data
+    mkdir grayscale

+For the grayscale method comparison, download the `grayscale_methodcomp.zip` zip file from the Zenodo DOI: <https://doi.org/10.5281/zenodo.6653166>  and extract the directories into the `grayscale/` directory.

 ### Final Notes